Blizzard57/Hackintosh/README.md

 # Hackintosh
-Hackintosh information and files for HP Pavillion ck series laptop
+Hackintosh information and files for HP Pavillion ck069tx laptop
 ## What is there
-There are dsdt files available to disable discrete graphics.
+- There are dsdt files available to disable discrete graphics.
-Installer links
+- Installer links
-Guides (Not Vanilla)
+- Guides (Not Vanilla)
-Patches as the issues arrive
+- Patches as the issues arrive
 ## Setup
 The exact setup of my system is a triple boot with arch linux as daily driver, windows as a fallback and rock solid base and finally capping of with mac os for the purpose of swift coding.